 The phone’s back has a 3D nano-pattern design, which offers additional grip.
 It’s still removable (there are various color options to choose or swap the back to), and that also means you can take out the 2,500mAh battery.
 Around the phone, you’ll find a headphone jack and a MicroUSB port.
 It’s all powered by a MediaTek processor (MT6739WW) with 1GB of RAM, so don’t expect speedy performance.

-HMD will sell the phone for $99 for the 8GB storage option.
-There’s again no word on if it will come to the U.S., but it’ll arrive in Europe in early March.
+HMD sells the phone for $99 for the 8GB storage option.
+There’s no word on whether it will come to the U.S., but it’s available in Europe.